OSCAgent: Accelerating the Discovery of Organic Solar Cells with LLM Agents: Methodology

 \subsection{Retrieval-Augmented Strategy for OSC Molecules}

-To enhance the design capability of OSCAgent, we adopt a retrieval-augmented~\citep{lewis2020retrieval} strategy tailored for OSC molecules.
-Instead of relying solely on the general knowledge captured during LLM pretraining, the Planner retrieves information from two complementary external sources.
+To enhance the molecular design capability of OSCAgent, we adopt a retrieval-augmented strategy tailored to OSC acceptor molecules.
+Rather than relying solely on the generic chemical knowledge acquired during LLM pretraining, the Planner retrieves contextual information from two complementary sources: a static Reference Database containing experimentally validated high-performance OSC acceptors, and a dynamic Candidate Database containing promising molecules discovered during previous design cycles.
+The former provides established chemical knowledge, whereas the latter enables the system to reuse and refine successful experience accumulated during prior exploration.

-A reference database was constructed from experimentally validated high-performance OSC molecules reported in the literature.
-For retrieval, molecules in this database are encoded into molecular fingerprints, and structural similarity is assessed using the Tanimoto distance~\citep{tanimoto1958elementary}.
-To maximize coverage of the OSC chemical space, a $K$-center greedy algorithm~\citep{gonzalez1985clustering} is employed to select structurally diverse representatives.
-This ensures that the retrieved set consists of structurally diverse yet experimentally confirmed high-performance OSC molecules.
-Further implementation details are provided in Appendix~\ref{appref}.

-In parallel, a Candidate database is dynamically updated based on the evaluations provided by the Experimenter.
-From this database, the Top-$K$ molecules are retrieved using a carefully designed scoring function,

-where $m$ denotes a candidate molecule, $\text{PCE}$ denotes predicted efficiency, $\text{SAscore}$ penalizes synthetic difficulty, and $f(\text{HOMO}, \text{LUMO})$ is formulated as an interval-based reward function that encourages orbital energies to remain within empirically observed ranges of real OSC molecules, while discouraging large deviations.
-Further details are provided in Appendix~\ref{appcdm}.

-By integrating experimentally confirmed chemical knowledge from the literature with feedback derived from prior exploration, this retrieval-augmented design strategy enables OSCAgent to generate OSC acceptor molecules that are efficient, practically synthesizable, and structurally diverse.